Stellahhh/Infection/README.md

   - fog condition
   - raining condition
   - ~~snowing condition~~
-  we implemented snowing condition for the snow village; didn
+  We implemented snowing condition for the snow village.
+There is no suitable scenes for fog or rain condition.
 - ~~Add blood to the player's sight if they are captured by the combie (blood particle)~~
 - Add special effects for the relevant scene elements
   - Add the moving effect for water.
   - Add the smoke effect for the smoke emited by the train.
   - Add the fire effect for the fire in the camping land.

 - ~~Add different visual effect when player is human and when player is zombie (zombie's view can be covered by blood)~~